Skip to main content

 If you have a single combined compliance policy from a previous deployment, retire it once the four OIB policies are validated and covering the same settings.

 After import, review and adjust the OIB compliance policies against the requirements below.
-The OIB defaults may not match your compliance requirements exactly — verify each setting value.
+The OIB defaults may not match your compliance requirements exactly, so verify each setting value.

 Policy Type: Windows 10 and later